DataDog/datadog-agent/docs/dev/agent_api.md

 ### Pprof
 Pprof is available at `/debug/pprof`.
-This endpoint has an index that lists the different pprof endpoints and the official go pprof docs can also be referenced.
+This endpoint has an index that lists the different pprof endpoints and the official go [pprof docs](https://pkg.go.dev/net/http/pprof) can also be referenced.

 ```
 $ curl -s http://localhost:5000/debug/pprof/profile?seconds=60 > ./cpu.out
 ```

 # Not documented here
-- non-core agent endpoints (ie, what do the security, process, and cluster agents expose)
+- non-core agent endpoints (i.e., what do the security, process, and cluster agents expose)
 - GRPC endpoints